ska-telescope/ska-mid-dish-manager/docs/src/guide/dish_manager_models.rst

 =================

 Every transition is managed by DishManager's component manager through the model.
-The model is a mode transition network specifying:
+The model has a mode transition network and rules engine working together to specify:

 * the allowed modes Dish has to be in to execute a command.
-* the respective values the attributes in the underlying devices should report to reflect a particular value and the aggregated attributes on Dish.
+* the respective values the attributes in the underlying devices should report to reflect a particular value on the aggregated attributes on Dish.

 The image below is a dishMode transition diagram showing **ALL** possible mode transitions generated from the DishModeModel.